urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

    Flash the provided code to both ESP32s Thonny IDE or any ESP32-Micropython-compatible platform.

 4. **Build the endoskeleton:**
    (3D files and full build guide coming soon!
-For now, use foam, bamboo skewers, and cardboard as temporary structure.)
+For now, use foam, bamboo skewers, and cardboard as a temporary structure.)
+   Use the 3d files in 3d endo plan for reference to build the body.
+   Now for the Hinges and Joints:
+   You can use simple Hinges and Joints.
+No need for gears at all!
+   Just search for simple hinges AND Movable joints in google and you will see tons of them!

 ---